 The ACE study found that survivors of childhood trauma are nearly 5000% (yes, you read all those zeros correctly) more likely to attempt suicide, have eating disorders, or become IV drug users.
 In the video below, Dr. Vincent Felitti, the study's founder and co-conductor, along with the Centers for Disease Control and Prevention, details this remarkable and powerful connection.

-At ICTG, we recognize that congregations are prime locations for not only putting that question at the forefront but also for providing primary prevention.
-At ICTG, given the evidence, we recommend clergy, pastors, and ministry leaders consider to what extent their congregants, youth group members, or ministry members have experienced ACEs.
-We provide assessment tools to discern ACEs within your group and to gauge your organization's resiliency and response capacities in our General and Youth Ministry Resource Guides.
+At ICTG, we recognize how many community-based and faith-based organizations are prime locations for not only putting that question at the forefront but also for providing primary prevention.
+At ICTG, given the evidence, we recommend organizational leaders consider to what extent their agencies, youth members, or volunteers have experienced ACEs.
+For faith-based leaders, we provide assessment tools to discern ACEs within your group and to gauge your organization's resiliency and response capacities in our General and Youth Ministry Resource Guides.
 Also, while becoming a trauma-informed congregation by creating a culture marked by specific traits, trauma-informed congregations can incorporate preventative measures into their common practices.

-Ideally, congregations are safe havens – healing sanctuaries – from life's storms.
-They are the place where worship, confession, prayer and mission derive from true restoration of body, mind, and spirit in community.
+Ideally, schools, after-school groups, and congregations are safe havens – healing sanctuaries – from life's storms.
+They are the place where learning, play, worship, confession, prayer and mission derive from true restoration of body, mind, and spirit in community.
 Every day, you are invited into making it so.

-Share your stories in the comments below about how you see healing from ACEs happening in your congregation.
+Share your stories in the comments below about how you see healing from ACEs happening in your community.

-To support this blog and other educational and care services ICTG provides ordained and lay leaders, give a financial gift today.
+To support this blog and other educational and care services, give a financial gift today.